 - check the latest FCDO country-specific travel advice for their destination and any countries they transit through and sign up to email alerts for updates.

-- ensure appropriate travel insurance and check any exclusions that apply, including those related to COVID-19.
+- ensure they have adequate travel insurance and check any exclusions that apply, including those related to COVID-19.

 - be prepared to follow the advice of local authorities abroad.
-Be ready to comply with local isolation, social distancing, or quarantine requirements, and to rely on the local health system.
+This includes complying with local isolation, social distancing, or quarantine requirements, and relying on the local public health systems and advice.

-- ensure they have enough medication in case they are abroad longer than planned.
+- ensure they have enough personal medical supplies (including regular medicines) in case they are abroad longer than planned.

 - be prepared for logistical and financial disruption to their travel.